MainulDip/iOS-study/SwiftLanguageTour/swift-basic-101.md

 ### Functions:
 - `func` to declare a function
-- `->` to separate the parameter names and types from the function’s return type.
+- `->` to separate the parameter names and types from the function's return type.
 ```swift
 func greet(person: String, day: String) -> String {
     return "Hello \(person), today is \(day)."